-A good deal of evidence exists on what works in remote schooling, and we have already been generating new lessons on remote and blended learning, education in emergencies, and schools reopening from global responses to Covid-19.
-As part of our responsive research, we drawn on the latest international learnings and synthesis of existing evidence, we have recently completed eight rapid-turnaround reports for the EdTech Hub on:
+There is a good deal of evidence on what works in remote schooling, and we have already been generating new lessons on remote and blended learning, education in emergencies, and schools reopening from global responses to Covid-19.
+As part of our responsive research, we drawn on the latest international learnings and synthesised existing evidence to produce eight rapid-turnaround reports for the EdTech Hub on:

 We have a dedicated research team with a 20-year track record of producing rapid, practitioner-focussed research with international donors and ministries of education.
 We draw on our in-house research expertise and a network of international partners and experts – including university associates – to offer a variety of research-based services.
 These include rapid desk research and evidence reviews, meta-analyses and policy briefings, with tailored outputs for the needs of specific countries, regions and audiences.

 We have pivoted some strands of our research within our largest programmes to meet the need for immediate evidence in response to the Covid-19 pandemic.
 In Rwanda and Ethiopia, we are studying the level of technological capability available to learners and teachers.
 In Ethiopia, we are tracking and studying the impact of Covid-19 on the education system, with a particular focus on the most marginalised regions.
 In Rwanda, we are developing a new study to generate evidence that can support the delivery of radio broadcast education.
-We are supporting others to pivot their research and be innovative in their methodologies and approaches to ensure that research does not stall in the face of adversity.
+We are also supporting others to pivot their research and use innovative methodologies and approaches to ensure that research does not stall in the face of adversity.

 We are rethinking the landscape of careers and employability and collating evidence on how we need to adapt provision to suit the economic climate as the crisis abates.